-(e)))(d) "Community residential services and supports provider" means a person or entity certified by the department of social and health services to deliver one or more of the services described in RCW 71A.12.040 to a person with a developmental disability, as defined in RCW 71A.10.020, who is eligible to receive services from department of social and health services.
+(e)))(d) "Community residential services and supports provider" means a person or entity certified by the department of social and health services to deliver one or more of the services described in RCW 71A.12.040 to a person with a developmental disability, as defined in RCW 71A.10.020, who is eligible to receive services from the department of social and health services.

-(e) "Entity representative" means individual designated by an entity provider or entity applicant who:
+(e) "Entity representative" means the individual designated by an entity provider or entity applicant who:

-(i) Is the representative of the entity for the purposes of fulfilling the training and qualification requirements of the state that only an individual can fulfill and an entity cannot;
+- (i) Is the representative of the entity for the purposes of fulfilling the training and qualification requirements of the state that only an individual can fulfill and an entity cannot; - (ii) Is responsible for overseeing the operation of the home; and five percent or more direct or indirect ownership interest in such a provider.

-(ii) Is responsible for overseeing the operation of the home; and of the entity. (f) "High-risk provider" means a service provider that has been designated by the state medicaid agency as posing an increased financial risk of fraud, waste, or abuse to the medicaid program.
+(iii) Does not hold the license on behalf of the entity.

+(f) "High-risk provider" means a service provider that has been designated by the state medicaid agency as posing an increased financial risk of fraud, waste, or abuse to the medicaid program.
 A "high-risk provider" additionally includes any person who has a five percent or more direct or indirect ownership interest in such a provider.